-, the company behind some , is ramping up to be the .
-At the here in Berlin this week, the brand launched the TCL Plex, the first phone of many that TCL hints could be released in 2019 and beyond, including 5G and foldable phones.
+, the company behind some excellent value TVs, is ramping up to be the next big name in 5G and foldable phones.
+At the IFA tech show here in Berlin this week, the brand launched the TCL Plex, the first phone of many that TCL hints could be released in 2019 and beyond, including 5G and foldable phones.

 , the company itself has a long history selling devices under the Alcatel name.
 TCL also licenses the rights to market BlackBerry devices and even the diminutive, resurrected Palm.
 So why the shift?
 TCL is trying its hand at being an integrated consumer electronics company like

 "For us, this is more a brand launch than a product launch," said Stefan Streit, who heads TCL's global marketing efforts.
 "We're not just in a rush to pump out something ...
 We're going to go step by step."